neofilisoft/DT/README.md

 The command-line asset cooking tool.
 It converts raw assets (like `.glb`, `.png`) into optimized, Zlib-compressed `.asset` files for the engine to load quickly.
 **Run:** `build/DTCooker.exe <input_file>`

+# Domaintic™
+Domaintic (Domain + Domestic) is a Life simulation game.

 ## License
 This software is proprietary.
 See [LICENSE.md](LICENSE.md) for the End-User License Agreement.